From Bob’s comments,

 is so close to zero it is not worth considering.

 Bob seems to be asserting that, given a proposition that is almost certainly false, the only reasonable position to take is to say “I don’t know” and that any other position requires an unreasonable leap of faith.

-I cannot prove that I am not brain in a vat.
+I cannot prove that I am not a brain in a vat.
 I cannot prove that you exist.
 I cannot prove that I existed this morning.
 I have no need to prove them.
 It would not be useful to prove them.
-The evidence to support those positions is overwhelming, is reasonable and requires no leap of faith.
+The evidence to support those positions is overwhelming, reasonable and requires no leap of faith.
 The opposite positions – that I am a brain in a vat or that you do not exist or that I did not exist this morning – require an unreasonable leap of faith.